mixmastamyk/yamlweb/readme.rst

 Let's get to it shall we?
-This is what a page looks like, mapping keys ending in colons start block elements, with attributes given just after the "tag" name.
+This is what a page looks like, mapping keys ending in colons start block elements, with attributes given just after the "tag" name but before the end of the key.

 .. code:: yaml